immutability-io/immutability-io.github.io/humor/qcaptcha.md

 They want to know our weaknesses.
 They **know** that we can't solve the crosswalk problem very well.
 They *like* watching us fail.
 They *need* to know how we fail.

-They know us in ways we often don't: *They know us by our flaws.*
+They know us in ways we don't know ourselves: *They know us by our flaws.*

 And then they **make us play minecraft with traffic lights** - *because they know we hate both minecraft and traffic lights*.
 To see how we react.
 An memetic echo from the past ...
 Turing weaponizing the psychology of the future: *turn about is fair play, after all...*.